shengyanghui/unix-bench-final-project/README.md

-# Guess the number of files in current directory
+# Guess the number of files in the current directory
-Fri Jul  2 22:13:55 EDT 2021
+Fri Jul  2 23:20:47 EDT 2021
-guessinggame.sh contains the following number of lines of code:
+## guessinggame.sh contains the following number of lines of code
 15